 On some large clusters, the partition distribution is possibly unbalanced because of the different startup times.
 You can run the command to do a check of the machine distribution.

-nebula> SHOW HOSTS; + Host Port Status Leader count Leader distribution Partition distribution storaged0 9779 ONLINE 1 basketballplayer:5 basketballplayer:5 storaged1 9779 ONLINE 2 basketballplayer:5, test:1 storaged2 9779 ONLINE 1 basketballplayer:5 basketballplayer:5 , , , , nebula> BALANCE LEADER;
+nebula> SHOW HOSTS; + +

+Host Port Status Leader count Leader distribution Partition distribution

+basketballplayer:5 basketballplayer:5

+test:1, basketballplayer:5 basketballplayer:5, test:1

+basketballplayer:5 basketballplayer:5

 To balance the request loads, use the following command.